qmackay/paleochrono/README.md

 First, you need to install iosacal, which is a python software for C14 calibration. isoacal is included in conda-forge, so you have to add the conda-forge repo.
-If you are using Anaconda, you can add conda-forge like this:
+If you are using Anaconda, you can add conda-forge like this (in a terminal or Anaconda prompt):
 ```
 conda config --append channels conda-forge
 ```